Suryabratasahoo/Project2/README.md

 # new project
-this project was created from local repo created by surya brata sahoo
+this project was created from local repo created by surya brata saho